ArpitSureka/playwright-sap/docs/src/api/params.md

 Using locateSID locator is a little difficult as it is hard to read that why we created getByRoleSID locator. this locator internally uses locateSID locator.
 This makes reading and debugging the code easier.

-Note : This can only be used when sid is of the format wnd[<x>]/usr/.

 **Example**
 ```js
 await page.getByRoleSID('label', { name: 'FEEDBACK' }).click();